Plane skids off runway in Istanbul, flights suspended

-ISTANBUL (AP) — A passenger plane skidded off the runway in the Turkish city of Istanbul Tuesday, temporarily shutting down the airport.
+ISTANBUL (AP) — A passenger plane skidded off the runway in the Turkish city of Istanbul on Tuesday, temporarily shutting down the airport.

-The Boeing 737-800 from Sharjah, United Arab Emirates, operated by Turkish low-cost airline Pegasus, skidded as it landed at Sabiha Gokcen Airport early in the morning.
-Private DHA news agency reported passengers were evacuated by emergency slides.
+The Boeing 737-800 from Sharjah, United Arab Emirates, operated by Turkish low-cost airline Pegasus, skidded as it landed at Sabiha Gokcen Airport in the morning.
+Passengers were evacuated by emergency slides.

-Istanbul governor’s office said there were no deaths or injuries and all 164 passengers were safely evacuated, according to DHA.
+The airline said there were no deaths or injuries.
+Istanbul governor’s office said all 164 passengers were safely evacuated.

 Storms and heavy rain have affected the city and transportation since Sunday night.

-The official Anadolu news agency said the international airport will be closed until 0820 GMT.
+The official Anadolu news agency said the international airport will be closed until 1700 GMT, after initially saying it would re-open at 0820 GMT, but added the airport could open earlier.
 The airport is on the Asian side of Turkey’s largest city, which spans two continents.